khs1994-docker/php-demo/README.example.md

 ## Installation

-To Use XXX SDK, simply:
+To Use the package, simply:

 ```bash
 $ composer require {{ EXAMPLE_COMPOSER_PROJECT_EXAMPLE }}